Understanding Storage Size

 The advantage to building all these indices is obvious: **it makes all of your queries extremely fast**.
 And, because they are automatically created for you, you do not have to manually create and tune these indices.

 Rockset stores a type with every individual value of a field unlike other systems that typically associate a type with every field.
 The Converged Indexing format indexes each field type of your dataset.
-The same field in different records can contain data of different types and your queries can use TYPEOF function to filter values of a certain type.
-The advantage of storing the type with each value is that you can avoid doing data cleaning and filtering prior to putting data into Rockset.
+The same field in different records can contain data of different types and your queries can use [`

 So, what is the downside of creating these indices and storing individual types?
 One common perception is that every new index that you create will bloat your storage size.
-That perception is not true anymore, especially when you store your data in RocksDB.
+That perception is no longer true when storing your data in RocksDB: